 There are many pro’s and con’s when it comes to container homes and traditional homes.
 Traditional housing is all around us and has been the popular building method of choice for many years.
 Container homes are a newer architectural concept but are quickly growing in popularity.

-All the many perks and downfalls of both container conversions and traditional housing are leaving architects, builders, and homeowners divided.
+All the many perks and downfalls of both conversions and traditional housing are leaving architects, builders, and homeowners divided.
 This article will review the various benefits and limitations of both forms of construction.

 There are very few fixed prices when it comes to traditional housing which makes budgeting much more uncertain.
-The only variable costs involved in a container conversion are the delivery to the site costs, site preparation, foundations, assembly, and utility connections.
+The only variable costs involved in a conversion are the delivery to the site costs, site preparation, foundations, assembly, and utility connections.
 This is far less when compared to traditional housing.

-We hope this article has provided a comprehensive review of container conversions in comparison to traditional housing.
+We hope this article has provided a comprehensive review of conversions in comparison to traditional housing.
 There are major differences between the two housing options, with both having their own unique strengths and weaknesses.

 S Jones is a proud family-owned business with over 40 years of knowledge and experience in the shipping container hire, sale and conversion industry.
 For more information or any questions you may have, just get in touch.